liquidity-network/liquidity-sdk/docs/endpoints/hub.rst

 Hub
 ---

-in your ``config.json`` file, you have specified a ``HUB_PROVIDER_URL``.
+In your ``config.json`` file, you have specified a ``HUB_PROVIDER_URL``.
-This url is how the automaton communicates and retrieve information stored on the hub.
-Hub endpoints are exposed trough this category and allows the user to get low level information.
+This url is how the automaton communicates and retrieves information stored on the hub.
+Hub endpoints are exposed through this category and allow the user to receive low level information.

 .. _header-n9257:

 Wallets
 ~~~~~~~

-List all wallets registered on associated liquidity hub.
+List all wallets registered on the associated liquidity hub.

 .. _header-n9259: